Plus, United Solutions launches truly free advising service

 When asked about the state of credit union technology, Jim Giacobbe President/CEO of United Solutions Company (USC) gave the analysis, “The biggest disparity between large and small credit unions is in the IT Department.
 Most larger credit unions have enterprise equipment, miles of security software, and staff capable of running an efficient 24x7 operation.”

 Giacobbe recommended credit unions take advantage of private and hybrid cloud environments.
-United Solutions, which is a CUSO that provides core data processing services and more to credit unions, has been operating out of a private cloud since 1983; before the term cloud existed.
+United Solutions, which is a CUSO that provides functional core data processing services and more to credit unions, has been operating out of a private cloud since 1983; before the term cloud existed.
 “We’re seeing a shift toward cloud infrastructure, including a lot of hybrids that mix on premises platforms with third-party public cloud services, such as Microsoft Office 365."

 “Cloud environments are critical for redundant communications,” according to Giacobbe.
 Running multiple data centers and having clients in 26 states, cloud-based phone, email, and texting systems ensure communications are not vulnerable to local issues.
 In the event of a disaster, many cloud-based solutions help mitigate service interruptions since these solutions aren’t bound geographically, and often provide redundancy and high availability.